spiffe/spiffe/standards/WIT-SVID.md

 Unique identifier of the key-pair used by the issuer to sign the WIT-SVID.
 The `kid` header parameter is defined by the [JSON Web Signature (JWS)][2] document.

 For a WIT-SVID, this parameter MUST be present.
-This differs from the upstream WIT itself where this parameter is optional.
+This differs from the upstream WIT itself and the JWT-SVID where this parameter is optional.

 The format of the value of this parameter is unspecified and it MUST be treated by verifiers as a case-sensitive string.

 The issuer MUST ensure that the value set within the `kid` parameter is unique to each issuing key-pair.

+This parameter allows a validator to select the correct public key from a trust bundle for validating the signature of a WIT-SVID without enumerating all keys.

 ### 2.2.
 Type - `typ`